 Another video produced by U.S. Department of Transportation Federal Highway Administration (USDOT FHWA) showing the operation of a Continuous Flow Intersection (CFI) or more recently known as a Displaced Left-Turn (DLT) can be viewed below.
 This video depicts a CFI at a cross intersection unlike the tee intersection at SR 7 and University Boulevard.
 PLEASE NOTE: One difference with Ohio’s proposed CFI is that eastbound University Boulevard motorists will make right turns at State Route 7 to go south as they do now.

 Bids for the project were opened on Oct.
 22. 2015.
 The low bidder was Shelly & Sands Inc with a $9.91 million bid.
 The contract was signed in December 2015.

-In May 31, 2016 construction began on the new intersection along Route 22, State Route 7, and University Boulevard.
-Ramps and new intersections that connect State Route 7 south of the University Boulevard intersection as well as a new intersection along University Boulevard were completed.
+On May 31, 2016, construction began on the new intersection along Route 22, State Route 7, and University Boulevard.
+Ramps and new intersections that connect State Route 7 south of the University Boulevard intersection, as well as a new intersection along University Boulevard, were completed.
 The ramps leading onto the Veterans Memorial Bridge from University Boulevard and from U.S. 22 to Seventh Street and University Boulevard were also reconfigured.